Aldo111/world-of/README.md

 5. Create your local database using the schema found in the SQL folder.

 ## Our Work
 Almost all files in this repo have been written by us from scratch.
 The files that haven't been written by us are just the PHP Slim API Framework files (i.e. any file in api/ that isn't index.php, db.php, auth.php, or the .htaccess are files that belong to the Slim PHP Framework and haven't been written by us).
+Speaking in terms of numbers, as can be seen in the without-slim branch, all the Slim files account for about 15.5k LOC.
+The remaining LOC are all ours (approximately 5k).